 Three Raiders Staff to Attend GM Forum, QB Coaching Summit

-Beginning today, three Raider coaches are taking part in the inaugural Ozzie Newsome General Forum and the fourth annual Quarterback Coaching Summit.
+Beginning today, three Las Vegas Raiders coaches are taking part in the inaugural Ozzie Newsome General Forum and the fourth annual Quarterback Coaching Summit.

-In partnership with the Black College Football Hall of Fame and the NFL, the pair are hosting the event for front office personnel and coaches from both the NFL and NCAA.
+The partnership of the Black College Football Hall of Fame and the NFL is co-hosting the event for front office personnel and coaches from the NFL and NCAA.

 The virtual program will allow participants to experience professional development and networking opportunities between the NFL and NCAA.

-Both events are part of a wider initiative by the NFL to continue encouraging quality minority candidates to be included in personnel and coach searches.
+Both events are part of a wider initiative by the NFL to continue encouraging quality minority candidates to be included in personnel and coaching searches.

 The Ozzie Newsome General Manager Forum is a one-day event that takes place today.